 Trail Blazers offers overnight programs at their 1000 acre estate in Northern NJ, where campers enjoy a wide range of activities, including archery, boating, swimming, gardening, a ropes course, and more!

-Or check out Trail Blazer's day camp which offers 3 convenient locations in Brooklyn - Park Slope, PLG, and Crown Heights!
-Plus additional drop off and pick up options at nearby subway lines.
+Or check out Trail Blazer's day camp which offers convenient locations in Prospect Park (Park Slope, Windsor Terrace, PLG, and Crown Heights) and Brooklyn Bridge Park (Brooklyn Heights)!

-At day camp, campers get to enjoy their summer outdoors exploring the beautiful Prospect Park.
+At day camp, campers get to enjoy their summer outdoors exploring our beautiful Brooklyn Parks.
 Campers will take trips throughout the city and to visit our overnight site for even more outdoor fun.

 Trail Blazers is an SEL program that empowers campers to have a voice & a choice.
 They believe in the importance of play & teach campers how to work through everyday challenges to build important life skills.